2019 SAFF U-18 Championship: Prabhsukhan Gill injured as India hold Bangladesh | Goal.com

 2019 SAFF U-18 Championship: Prabhsukhan Gill injured as India hold Bangladesh

-India began their 2019 SAFF (South Asian Football Federation) U-18 Championship run with a goalless draw against Bangladesh at the APF Stadium in Kathmandu, Nepal, on Monday afternoon.
+India began their 2019 SAFF (South Asian Football Federation) U-18 Championship campaign with a goalless draw against Bangladesh at the APF Stadium in Kathmandu, Nepal, on Monday afternoon.

-The result has kept/taken India (below Bangladesh who had earlier defeated Sri Lanka 3-0/par on points with Bangladesh who had earlier defeated Sri Lanka 3-0) in Group B before the Blue Colts' final group game against Sri Lanka on Wednesday.

-The first half commenced with a lack of goalmouth action barring Sumit Rathi coming close to heading in from a corner in the 36th minute as India had just begun creating a few chances before heading into the tunnel.
+The first half lacked goalmouth action barring Sumit Rathi coming close to heading in from a corner in the 36th minute.
+India had only just begun creating a few chances before heading into the tunnel.

-In an opportunity to take the lead, Vikram Pratap Singh sent Ninthoinganba Meetei into the box in the 76th minute but the later was effectively closed down by a rival defender.
+There was an opportunity to take the lead when Vikram Pratap Singh sent Ninthoinganba Meetei into the box in the 76th minute but Meetei was effectively closed down by a rival defender.

 Jongte dived low to his left in the 90th minute to block a long-range effort and keep a clean sheet for India who need at least a point on Wednesday's tie to make it to the semi-finals.